tobi303x/Web-crawling-tool-for-NGO/README.md

-# Web-crawling-tool-for-NGO
+# Web crawling tool for NGO

-This project is a web crawling tool specifically designed for Non-Governmental Organizations ([NGOs](https://fundusze.ngo.pl/aktualne)).
+This project is a web crawling tool specifically designed for Non-Governmental Organizations ([NGO](https://fundusze.ngo.pl/aktualne)).
 It aims to automate the process of gathering relevant data and scheduling data extractions in order to keeping users up to date with newest oportunities.

 [![Video](https://img.youtube.com/vi/VddchMtT9Aw/maxresdefault.jpg)](https://www.youtube.com/watch?v=VddchMtT9Aw)